Circle of Security Classroom: Direct Access for Educators

 This is our guide for professionals who are familiar with our previous classroom model and have questions about the transition.

-What is COS Classroom?
+What is the COS Classroom course?

 COS Classroom is a comprehensive online professional development course that delivers strategies that support secure relationships in early childhood care and learning settings.
 By offering a new lens to educators, the focus shifts from finding ways to manage difficult behavior in search of compliance, to relationship-building that promotes well-being.
 Educators learn to apply Circle of Security strategies to daily classroom interactions, challenging behaviors, and transitions.